SOAR-Lab/agent-traj-visualization/README.md

 - it is enlarged relative to the other result nodes
 - it is colored green and labeled `PASS` when the primary patch status is `RESOLVED`
+- it is colored gray and labeled `UNSCORED` when patch metadata is unavailable
 - otherwise it is colored red and labeled `FAIL`

 An optional structural edge from `Action -> Result` can also be rendered for each step.